zenon70/rocketprogram.github.io/README.md

 - moons 401 and 402 gps surface and graphics are different beyond normal issue of limited segments due to non-'oblate-spheroid' shape: they have different dimensions on all three axes, and there is no gps formula here for that.
 401 (and 402) are actually better depicted as complicated 3d models, but that is currently out of scope for this project.

+- if a moon has a thin atmosphere, it is not currently not simulated.

 ## design choices

 - functional programming. wherever possible and practical, *pure* (independent)  functions are written and utilized. this keeps the working pieces of the program separate, and therefore makes the program more reliable and more extensible. it is my goal to make it so that advanced users and programmers can easily understand and use the code.